yesnault/reactivemongo-tailablecursor-demo/README.md

     }
 ```

 Get the complete example and run it!
-It uses Play 2.1 master, ReactiveMongo master and Play ReactiveMongo Plugin.
+It uses Play 2.1.0 and Play ReactiveMongo Plugin.